-SAN BERNARDINO PASS | SWISS ALPS
+SAN BERNARDINO PASS 🇨🇭

 The San Bernardino Pass is one of the highest paved roads in the world, but sweeps smoothly over the Swiss Alps.
 Vintage car drivers will appreciate the gentle giant.

 For the best driving experience we recommend to tackle the nearly 100 kilometres long alpine road from the South.

-With most of the 40 hairpins in the northern part, it will get a bit more tricky, but still manageable even for unexperienced drivers.
-Before reaching the village of San Bernardino - who gave the pass its name and is the official starting point you will experience wide sweeping turns on a very smooth roads lined by trees on each side.
+With most of the 40 hairpins in the northern part this are will get a bit more tricky, but still manageable even for unexperienced drivers.
+Before reaching the village of San Bernardino, who gave the pass its name and is the official starting point you will experience wide sweeping turns on a very smooth roads lined by trees on each side.

 The drive down on the North side of the pass will be twisty and feel very eventful as the San Bernadino Pass also gets tighter on this last section.
-Surely the pass is the most scenic and spectacular way to cross the Alps and between Switzerland and Italy.
+Surely the pass is one of the most scenic and spectacular ways to cross the Alps.

 There is reason to believe that the pass was already in use in prehistoric times.
-Originally called the Via Mala – which literally means “bad path”, the San Bernardino was named after a mountain village in the fifteethns century.
+Originally called the Via Mala – which literally means “bad path”.
+The San Bernardino was finally named after a mountain village in the fifteens century.
 It was during that time when the pass gained importance as a mule track and trading route.

 The San Bernardino Route itself is in general accessible throughout the year via the San Bernardino tunnel.
 The scenic alpine pass remains closed during the cold season between November and end of May.
 Once weather and avalanche conditions allow the San Bernardino Pass will be opened.